How to Get Plastic Bathtub White Again (5 Easy Methods)

 Understanding Bathtub Discoloration

-Before diving into cleaning methods, it’s important to understand why plastic bathtubs lose their white appearance over time.
-Plastic bathtub discoloration typically occurs due to:
+Before diving into cleaning methods, it’s important to understand why Singapore bathtubs lose their luster.
+In our local context, plastic or acrylic tubs typically yellow due to:

-• Mineral buildup: Hard water contains minerals like calcium and magnesium that can deposit on surfaces and cause yellowish or brownish stains.
+• Hard Water Minerals: Hard water contains minerals like calcium and magnesium that can deposit on surfaces and cause yellowish or brownish stains.

 • Soap scum: Residue from soaps, shampoos, and body washes can accumulate and create a dull film.